shyampurk/kitchen-tracker/BuildAndInstall.md

 ##Installation of the Software/Drivers

 ### Prerequisites
 1. Before proceeding with the software installation, make sure to disable driver signing check on Windows 7 to allow third party drivers ( non Microsoft) to be installed.

+##For Windows 7

-This option is available as part of advanced boot option which can be brought up during windows 7 boot time by pressing F8 key ( Shift Key for Windows 8)
+	- This option is available as part of advanced boot option which can be brought up during windows 7 boot time by pressing F8 key

+##For Windows 8/8.1/10

+	- Hold down the Windows key on your keyboard and press the letter C to open the Charm menu, then click the gear icon 		(Settings).
+	- Click More PC Settings -> Click General -> Under Advanced Startup, click Restart Now.
+NOTE: In Windows 8.1, the ‘Restart Now’ button has moved to ‘PC Setting -> Update & Recovery -> Recovery.’
+	- After restarting, click Troubleshoot -> Click Advanced Options -> Click Windows Startup Settings -> Click Restart
+	- After restarting your computer a second time, choose Disable driver signature enforcement from the list by typing the number 7 on your keyboard.Your computer will restart automatically.

 2. Disable Automatic Driver Installation on Windows OS.
 The automatic download and installation of device drivers can prevent proper installation of the LinkIt ONE USB COM port driver on Windows 7 machines.
 If you’ve already disabled the automatic installation of device drivers, you can skip this step, otherwise:

 	- Open Control Panel and search for and open "Change Device Installation Settings" dialog box.